7 Kinds of Laboratory Temperature And Humidity Control Requirements

 1. Pathology Laboratory

 During pathology experiments, the use of instruments such as slicers, dehydrators, staining machines, and electronic balances have relatively strict requirements on temperature.
 For example, the electronic balance should be used under the condition of stable ambient temperature (temperature change not more than 5°C per hour) as much as possible.
-Therefore, the temperature and humidity conditions in such laboratories need to be monitored and recorded in real-time, and the DSR temperature and humidity recorder can provide accurate temperature and humidity recording data to help the smooth running of various experiments.

 2. Antibiotics Laboratory

-There are strict requirements for temperature and humidity environment Generally, the cold place is 2~8℃, and the shade is not more than 20℃.
+There are strict requirements for temperature and humidity environment.
+Generally, the cold place is 2~8℃, and the shade is not more than 20℃.
 The temperature of antibiotic storage is too high or too low will lead to the inactivation of antibiotics, and the inactivation temperature of different kinds of antibiotics also varies, so the temperature and humidity recorder in this kind of laboratory environment is an important part of the monitoring and recording.

 3. Chemical Testing Room